atlemagnussen/backslash-site/articles/ssh-best-practice.md

 ### Set up keys

 There are a lot of articles out there on the details of how the public key authentication _really_ works.
 I won't go into that, I'll just show you how to make use of it.
-Start off by creating a pair on `the computer where you will log in from`.
+Start off by creating a pair on _the client computer_ where you will **log in from**.
+Over the years algorithms rise and fall you.
+It means you need to select according to best practice of today when creating your pair.
-There are different algorithms you can select from when creating your pair, the most common is known as `RSA`.
-RSA is only considered safe if you have large keys like 4096 bits.
+The most common one is known as `RSA`.
+RSA is now only considered safe if you have large keys like 4096 bits.
-The recommended algorithm as of writing is called [ed25519](https://ed25519.cr.yp.to/) Since this is not default in `ssh-keygen` you need to specify it, like this:
+The recommended algorithm as of writing is called [ed25519](https://ed25519.cr.yp.to/)
+Since this is not default in `ssh-keygen` you need to specify it, like this:

 ```sh